Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Go for it now.
-The future is promised to no one.
+> Death is as sure for that which is born, as birth is for that which is dead.
+Therefore grieve not for what is inevitable.

 <!-- QUOTE_END -->